SEIKIEE/SEIKIEE.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th-year Ph.D. student in the [DIVER Research Group](https://github.com/ZJU-DIVER)  at Zhejiang University, where I am fortunate to be advised by Professor Jinfei Liu.
-My research interests focus on data markets and data valuation, aiming to develop fair and efficient algorithms for pricing and evaluating data value in various applications.
+My research interests focus on data markets and data valuation, aiming to develop fair and efficient algorithms for pricing and evaluating data in various applications.

 Publications